Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 >
 > - [ ] Choose the combatant's level between 1 and 120
 > - [ ] Allocate available attribute points into the combatant's attributes
->   - The combatant will have a minimum of 10 attribute points
+>   - The combatant will start with 0 attribute points
+>   - The combatant can increase an attribute at the cost of decreasing another attribute
->   - Allocate an additional attribute point for every 4th level
+>   - For every 4th level, the combatant can increase an attribute
 > - [ ] Specify one or more class abilities
 >   - These class abilities should make the combatant unique to fight
 >   - The damage and effects of these abilities should approximate the combatant's Combat Rating